top of page

 • There are a variety of topics included!

-The goal is to make students' curious for more information.
+The goal is to make students curious for more information.
 Learning opportunities are extensive for each fact.
-Enough information is given, with the opportunity for more information to be learned if students are given time to "research", (Please see my "Tell Us Something We Don't Know" routine below.)
-Also, it provides the opportunity for specific questions to be asked to direct students' thinking.
+Enough information is provided, with the opportunity for additional learning if students are given time to "research" (please see my "Tell Us Something We Don't Know" routine below).
+It also provides the opportunity for specific questions to direct students' thinking.

 Each set includes: